amcquistan/django-survey-permissions/Django Authentication Part 2- Groups and Permissions.md

   Applying guardian.0001_initial...
 OK
 ```

-### Assiging Permissions to Take and View Survey Results
+### Assiging Permissions to Take a Survey

-With Django Guardian integrated into the project I can now starting protecting the Survey model with specific permissions.
+With Django Guardian integrated into the project I can now starting protecting the SurveyAssignment model with specific permissions.
 By default Django gives the Survey model already has the view permission associated with it, in fact, the full set of default permissions for Survey are:
-* add_survey
+* add_surveyassignment
-* change_survey
+* change_surveyassginment
-* view_survey
+* view_surveyassignment
-* delete_survey
+* delete_surveyassignment

 However, in my case I want to apply this permission to the user's who have been assigned to take them at the object instance level rather than the broad model (aka class) level.
 This is where Django Guardian comes in.
-To accomplish this I need to update the SurveyCreateView.post method to give the view_survey permission to the assigned users using the assign_perm(...) function from the guardian.shortcuts module.
+To accomplish this I need to update the SurveyCreateView.post method to give the view_surveyassignment permission to the assigned users using the assign_perm(...) function from the guardian.shortcuts module.

 ```
 # survey/views.py